All Episodes

 We've been dragging on for a year over a stupid purchase order of $19,000.

-Well, why can't you just get a camera?
+Well, why can't you just use the Ditto camera?

-Mighty be able to use a ditto camera or probably if it upgrade the quality of the camera, but it's not the ditto cam, it's not the camera right now, it's the uh it's the bandwidth necessary in the cabling uh that we are uh going to have to it's the cabling that's the that we're uh installing here.
+not the camera right now, it's the bandwidth necessary and the cabling that we are going to have to, it's the cabling that we're installing here.

 At any rate, here about the foreign policy aspect.

-Um Greta asked me last night uh what do you think about the handshake between Obama and Hugo Chavez?
+Greta asked me last night, what do you think about the handshake between Obama and Yugo Chavez?

 The handshake is just a symbol.

-I mean, you almost have to do that if you're gonna go into a room where Chavez is at one of these meetings.
+I mean, you almost have to do that if you're going to go into a room where Chavez is at one of these meetings.

-Uh, you have to either say in advance the planning people no handshakes, or I'm not going in there.
+You have to either say in advance, the planning people no handshakes, or I'm not going in there.

 My biggest problem, and it's something that's very troubling to me, and I think it's very reckless.

-These people are dictators, they are people who hold political prisoners, they squash public dissent and so forth, but he's acting as though they are close associates and uh and good friends.
+They squash public dissent and so forth, but he's acting as though they are close associates and good friends.

 He sits around and smiles when they trash and destroy and criticize and rip the United States of America, particularly Chavez and Daniel Ortega of Nicaragua.

-You know, if it were me, if if I were President of the United States and I had to go to one of these things, knowing full well the den of thieves that I'm gonna be sitting around.
+You know, if it were me, if I were president of the United States and I had to go to one of these things, knowing full well the den of thieves that I'm going to be sitting around, I'm not going to sit there and take it if somebody starts trashing my country.

-I think we're looking at a person with with a god or messianic complex, certainly narcissistic, who looks at these trips, not just the Central America, South America, and uh the G twenty in Europe, looks at all these trips as making it about him.
+I think we're looking at a person with a God or messianic complex, certainly narcissistic, who looks at these trips, not just to Central America, South America, and the G20 in Europe, looks at all these trips as making it about him.

 The United States was an immoral and unjust country until he was elected.

-Now all of a sudden it's on a bright path to a bright future when uh millions, fifty-five million Americans that didn't vote for this, have just the opposite fear.
+Now, all of a sudden, it's on a bright path to a bright future when millions, 55 million Americans who didn't vote for this, have just the opposite fear.

-Uh they have the concern that this country has seen its better days, and President Obama wants to tear apart the foundation that built this country into the greatest country in the world, American exceptionalism, and remake it in an image that's closer to something that would be approved of by uh Daniel Ortega and uh people like Hugo Chavez.
+They have the concern that this country has seen its better days, and President Obama wants to tear apart the foundation that built this country into the greatest country in the world, American exceptionalism, and remake it in an image that's closer to something that would be approved of by Daniel Ortega and people like Hugo Chavez.

 I like books and so forth.

-I don't think he's gonna find much in that book that is foreign to him.
+I don't think he's going to find much in that book that is foreign to him.

-I don't think he's gonna find much in the book that's strange to him.
+I don't think he's going to find much in the book that's strange to him.

 The purpose of education is to teach religion, anti-capitalism, anti-militarism.

-He's sending a signal around the world to people who intend us and other people harm that he doesn't see much wrong with them, and uh that he thinks he can forge an understanding with them because he's somehow morally superior to every previous president and uh administration that we've had in this country.
+He's sending a signal around the world to people who intend us and other people harm that he doesn't see much wrong with them and that he thinks he can forge an understanding with them because he's somehow morally superior to every previous president and administration that we've had in this country.

-I try to find humor in uh in everything, and I think that to start telling jokes about this and uh being humorous about it uh too much would be to ignore the seriousness of it all.
+I try to find humor in everything, and I think that to start telling jokes about this and being humorous about it too much would be to ignore the seriousness of it all.

-That is one of the answers uh last night when I was on Greta that uh that Chris and Orlando wanted to uh uh ask me about uh and said it was uh very very uh praiseworthy about the uh foreign policy aspect.
+That is one of the answers last night when I was on Greta that Chris and Orlando wanted to ask me about and said he was very, very praiseworthy about the foreign policy aspect.

-Now, and he said, What what what's gonna be the status of our foreign policy with Venezuela, Cuba, China, and some of these other countries in the uh in the next two years.
+And he said, what's going to be the status of our foreign policy with Venezuela, Cuba, China, and some of these other countries in the next two years?

 It's hard to say, but Obama's moving at a breakneck pace.

-He's just lighting fast on uh on all of these things, and I think it you know it really boils down here, folks, to the fact that he is uh trying to chum it up with these people it despises.
+And I think it really boils down here, folks, to the fact that he is trying to chum it up with these people it despises.

-Uh uh why, I I don't know, but he does believe that this country was moral and uh immoral and unjust before he was elected.
+Why, I don't know, but he does believe that this country was moral and immoral and unjust before he was elected.

 His wife has said so in so many words about him and about them, and so has he.